 Exhaustion of rights

-The right of an EUTM proprietor to sue for infringement is “exhausted” in respect of goods which have been put on the market anywhere in the EEA by the owner of the EUTM or with his consent, unless certain exceptions apply.
+The right of an EUTM proprietor to sue for infringement is “exhausted” in respect of goods which have been put on the market anywhere in the EEA by the owner of the EUTM or with its consent, unless certain exceptions apply.

 An EUTM may be invalidated if it is shown that it should not have been registered on absolute or relative grounds.